Uniqueness of tangent planes and (non-)removable singularities at infinity for collapsed translators: Removable singularity theorems at infinity for PDEs with drift

 As the following maximum principle lemma (which we will only be needing in the case of the lower half-plane) shows, in the downwards direction, one does however have uniqueness in the Dirichlet problem for the drift Laplacian $L$, even in the merely $L^\infty$ class, without requiring any decay or convergence at infinity:

 \begin{lem}[Phragm\'en-Lindel\"o{}f in $L^\infty$ for drift Laplacian on downward domains] \phantom{hest} {}Consider $\Omega$ a smooth domain whose complement contains an upwards wedge, e.g. $\Omega$ being the lower half-plane.
-Then, for the drift Laplacian $L = \Delta + e_3\cdot \nabla$:
+Then, for the drift Laplacian $L = \Delta + e_3\cdot \nabla$ the following hold:

 \begin{enumerate}[(i)]

 \item[]

 \item $u\in C^2(\Omega)\cap L^\infty(\Omega): \quad Lu \geq 0, \quad\mathrm{and}\quad u_{\mid \partial \Omega} \leq 0 \quad\Rightarrow\quad u \leq 0.$